jrfonseca/drmingw/README.md

     77269F42 00401280 7EFDE000 00000000  ntdll.dll!RtlInitializeExceptionChain
     77269F15 00401280 7EFDE000 00000000  ntdll.dll!RtlInitializeExceptionChain

+## CatchSegv

+Dr. Mingw also includes a Windows port of GLIBC's `catchsegv` utility, which enables you to run a program, dumping a stack backtrace on any fatal exception.
+Dr. Mingw's catchsegv has additional features:

+* will collect and dump all `OutputDebugString` messages to stderr

+* will trap if the application creates a modal dialog (e.g. `MessageBox`)

+* will follow all child processes

+* allows to specify a time out

+All the above make Dr. Mingw's catchsegv ideally suited for test automation.

+Here's the how to use it:

+    usage: catchsegv [options] <command-line>

+    options:
+      -? displays command line help text
+      -v enables verbose output from the debugger
+      -t <seconds> specifies a timeout in seconds
+      -1 dump stack on first chance exceptions

 ## Frequently Asked Questions

 ### Why do I get a different stack trace from your example?